+This policy applies to students receiving federal and state financial aid.
 The University of the West (UWest) is required by law to establish for all federal and state financial aid recipients - both qualitative and quantitative standards for “satisfactory academic progress” toward the completion of the degree objective.
 Aid programs covered by these standards are: Federal Pell Grant, and SEOG Grants, Federal Work Study, Federal Loan programs (Direct, PLUS, Grad PLUS), and some State aid programs.
 These academic standards apply for all periods of enrollment regardless of whether or not aid was received.

 The Financial Aid Office, in consultation with the Registrar, reviews all aid recipients for compliance with the satisfactory academic progress policy at the end of each payment period.

 The GPA is based on grades for credits earned at UWest and does not include grades transferred from another institution.
 An undergraduate student must maintain a 2.0 cumulative GPA.
 A graduate student is required to have a 3.0 cumulative GPA for graduate level coursework.
 Students who fall below these requirements will not be considered to be making satisfactory academic progress.

 A student receiving aid must successfully complete a minimum 67% of attempted each semester, applicable to his/her degree, and consistent with his/her enrollment/funding status.
 For example, if a student enrolls in 12 credits (minimum required for full-time undergraduate enrollment) in a semester, he/she must complete a minimum of 8 credits in that semester to maintain satisfactory academic progress.
 Students who fall below this requirement will not be considered to be making satisfactory academic progress.

 The attempted credit hours include all earned, unearned, and transfer credits, i.e. all courses for which a student is registered at the end of the drop/ add period.